Canaan Dog

 About the Canaan Dog

-They are clever and can learn to track, herd and compete in obedience trials.
+They are clever and can learn to track, herd, and compete in obedience trials.
 They also make good watchdogs.
-However, their herding instincts are not as strong as other herding breeds, such as the Border Collie.
+However, their herding instincts are weaker than other herding breeds, such as the Border Collie.

 Canaan Dogs need training to control their barking.
 They also need strong leadership as they can be aggressive toward other dogs.
 However, they are very friendly with people they know well.